 Google Chrome comes with an additional security layer called sandbox.
 It helps to protect your computer from malware and vulnerabilities.
 The security Sandbox on Chromium can be easily disabled, especially on Linux platforms, these users have to re-enable the security sandbox and set it at default.
 This is not the case with Google Chrome where the security sandbox is enabled by default.

 5. Additional Features in Chrome

 Chromium can be referred to as an “open-source” web browser that forms the background of the Google Chrome web browser.
 One can conclude that the Google Chrome browser is based on the Chromium browser.
-The main difference here is that Google has added a number of features to the Google Chrome web browser that is not found in the Chromium.
+The main difference here is that Google has added a number of features to Google Chrome browser which are not found in Chromium version.
 For example, automatic browser updates, automatic video download extension, and support for all video formats, are some of the features that can be found on Google Chrome, but not Chromium browser.

 Google Chrome comes with some licensed codecs for diverse media formats; these include the AAC, mp3, and H.264.
 These codecs allow you to play diverse media contents, especially on websites that offer HTML 5 and H.264 formats for videos.
 Both the Chromium and Chrome browsers do come with the basic free codecs such as Theora, Opus, VP9 and WAV.

 Google Chrome comes with the latest Adobe Flash PPAPI that is not found in Chromium.
 This will help to access Flash based websites easily with Chrome.
 However, soon this will not make much difference, as Flash is a dying product.
 Users of Linux computers can rely on the standard Google chrome management software to update the Chrome browser.

 What’s in Common?